Form Of Old European State

 Q: What role did religion play in Old European societies?

 A: Religion appears to have played a significant role in many Old European societies, as evidenced by the construction of monumental structures like megalithic tombs and ceremonial sites.
 These sites often contain evidence of ritual practices, suggesting the importance of shared beliefs and rituals in creating social cohesion and maintaining social order.
-However, the specific nature of these beliefs and practices remains largely unknown.
+Even so, the specific nature of these beliefs and practices remains largely unknown.

 Q: How did Old European societies sustain themselves economically?